-The Company has the option to buy back the remaining outstanding Convertible Security in cash at any time with no penalty, subject to mutual consent of Lind.
-If Trigon exercises the buy back option, Lind will have the option to convert up to 33.3% of the outstanding principal amount into common shares and up to 100% of the prepaid interest into common shares.
+The Company had the option to buy back the remaining outstanding Convertible Security in cash at any time with no penalty, subject to mutual consent of Lind.
+If Trigon exercised the buy back option, Lind had the option to convert up to 33.3% of the outstanding principal amount into common shares and up to 100% of the prepaid interest into common shares.